camerhann/camerhann.github.io/content/blog/exeter-river-exe-development.md

+---
-# Exeter: Growth and Resilience on the River Exe
+title: "Exeter: Growth and Resilience on the River Exe"

-**Meta Description:** Planning a development in Exeter?
+description: "Planning a development in Exeter?
 The city's ambitious growth plans must account for significant flood risk from the River Exe.
-Aegaea offers expert FRAs to navigate Exeter City Council's planning policies and ensure resilient design.
+Aegaea offers expert FRAs to navigate Exeter City Council's planning policies and ensure resilient design."

-**Keywords:** Exeter City Council planning, River Exe flood risk, development in Exeter, Exeter flood defence scheme, Flood Risk Assessment Exeter, Exeter Local Plan, Aegaea flood consultants, SFRA
+keywords: ['Exeter City Council planning', 'River Exe flood risk', 'development in Exeter', 'Exeter flood defence scheme', 'Flood Risk Assessment Exeter', 'Exeter Local Plan', 'Aegaea flood consultants', 'SFRA']
+image: /images/blog/exeter-river-exe-development.png
+date: 2024-07-29
 ---

 Exeter is a city on the rise, with a vibrant economy and ambitious plans for growth, particularly in new communities on the edge of the city.
 Central to Exeter's character and its future is the **River Exe**, which flows through the heart of the city.
 While a major asset, the Exe also poses a significant **flood risk**, a fact brought into sharp focus by major historical floods and the subsequent investment in large-scale flood defences.